martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 # Unknown Key-Share with Fingerprints {#fp}

+An attack on DTLS-SRTP is possible because the identity of peers involved is not established prior to establishing the call.
+Endpoints use certificate fingerprints as a proxy for authentication, but as long as fingerprints are used in multiple calls, they are vulnerable to attack.

-A similar attack can create a session where there is confusion about the communicating endpoints by substituting the fingerprint of a communicating endpoint.
+Even if the integrity session signaling can be relied upon, an attacker might still be able to create a session where there is confusion about the communicating endpoints by substituting the fingerprint of a communicating endpoint.

 An endpoint that is configured to reuse a certificate can be attacked if it is willing to initiate two calls at the same time, one of which is with an attacker.
-The attacker can arrange for the victim to incorrectly believe that is calling the attacker when it is in fact calling a second party.
+The attacker can arrange for the victim to incorrectly believe that it is calling the attacker when it is in fact calling a second party.
 The second party correctly believes that it is talking to the victim.

 As with the attack on identity bindings, this can be used to cause two victims to both believe they are talking to the attacker when they are talking to each